 Between 6-10 dwarf elliptical and irregular galaxies rank as the next-closest galaxies to us.
 After that, the closest galaxy of any significant size to us (and the closest you can see the actual structure of with a telescope) is the Large Magellanic Cloud, 163,000 light-years away from us.
 The LMC is in fact so big and bright that it easily appears as a nebulous object under dark skies in the Southern Hemisphere.
 The LMC’s exact structural nature is contested – it appears to have once been a dwarf spiral galaxy and still sports a faint “bar” of stars and gas as well as telltale signs of spiral arms, but is now more like an irregular galaxy.
 Despite being only 1% of the mass of our own Milky Way, the LMC is home to a number of globular clusters and nebulae which you can observe with a backyard telescope (if you are fortunate enough to live well south of the equator).

-The LMC is home to the Tarantula Nebula, a jaw-droppingly beautiful star-forming region which is the most active one known.
+The LMC is home to the Tarantula Nebula, a jaw-droppingly beautiful star-forming region that is the most active one known.
 Thanks to its extremely high activity, the Tarantula happens to also be home to SN 1987A, the closest supernova observed since the invention of the telescope, and the R136 star cluster- which contains some of the most massive and bright stars known, the biggest of which is R136A1, a Wolf-Rayet star 315 times the mass and 8.7 MILLION times the brightness of our own Sun.

 The closest truly spiral galaxy to us and the closest galaxy of any significant mass is, of course, Messier 31, the Andromeda Galaxy – 2.54 million light-years away.
 M31 is significantly larger in physical size than our own galaxy, and may or may not be more massive.
 M31 hosts at least 450 globular clusters orbiting around it, compared to the paltry 150-180 or so our Milky Way has.
 M31 was the first galaxy proven to exist outside our own and the first to have its distance measured, and it can be seen with the naked eye or binoculars even from suburban areas.
 Binoculars or a small telescope will reveal M31’s companion galaxies M32 and M110 (both are dwarf elliptical galaxies), as well as a hint of the galaxy’s dust lanes.
 A large telescope can show you the immense globular cluster G1 located several degrees away from M31 in the sky, as well as M31’s brightest open star cluster NGC 206 and maybe a bit of the galaxy’s spiral arms.